LEARNAcademy/syllabus/cat-tinder/frontend/cat-create.md

 })
 ```

-To set the inputs to state we need a `handleChange` method to be called on every input.
+To set the inputs to state we need a `handleChange` function to be called on every input.

 **src/pages/CatNew.js**